Sweet and memorable this Cherry Coke Jello Salad makes a great dessert for parties and family gatherings.

-- Another old-time favorite recipe is this Old Fashioned Pork Chop and Stuffing Casserole.
+- Another old-time favorite recipe is this Baked Italian Chicken with tomato juice.

-- A can of cherry pie filling mixes with a box of chocolate cake mix to make Black Forest Cherry Pie Bundt Cake.
+- A can of cherry pie filling mixes with a box of chocolate cake mix to make Black Forest Cherry Pie Bundt Cake and Chocolate Cherry Bars.

 - My favorite vintage recipe is this Farmhouse Ham Loaf – I could eat it every week!